Project MK23: Complex object W3(OH) at methanol line CH3OH at 12.178 GHz

 Fig.9- Sum of lines

-W3(OH) is a star forming region; this means that a gas disk is rotating around the centre where a star can be born.
+W3(OH) is a star forming region; this means that a gas disk is rotating around the center where a star can be born.

 Over several years time it has bee noted that the gas masers move outward.
 This implicates that they are forced to do so, because in principle they move inward to form the star.